-- 2. Team up in groups of 3 or 4.
+- 1. Take some time to think about how the exercises are to be solved on your own.
+Figure out the key ideas and have a fair idea of how to implement them.4 - 2.
+Team up in groups of 3 or 4.
 Discuss your approaches, pin down issues they may have, and try to determine what works best.
 Don't fall into the trap of letting the strong students take this job away from you!
 Likewise, if that's you, make sure that the others also practice to put their thoughts into words. - 3.
 Produce a joint write-up of your group's solutions.
 Try to present it well.
 This is not just about correctness, it's also about making it easy for the reader to understand! - 4.
 Be ready to present your solution in the TA session (see below).

-There are plenty of different ways of doing this (meeting physically, discussing one-on-one, emails,...), and we won't enforce this procedure or even group sizes.
+There are plenty of different ways of doing this (meeting physically, discussing one-onone, emails,...), and we won't enforce this procedure or even group sizes.
 However, it's not only a way of learning something really important, it will also improve your scores and greatly simplify your life in the TA sessions.
-Also, take into account that Stephan can give more careful and detailed feedback if there are fewer hand-ins.
+Also, take into account that Ben can give more careful and detailed feedback if there are fewer hand-ins.

 There will be one exercise sheet per week, with two regular exercises and possibly one starred "bonus" exercise each.
 The ones without stars are "traditional" exercises that you're handing in as detailed above.
+Please hand in your solutions by sending them to Ben at bwiederh@mpi-inf.mpg.de or directly in the lecture.
+Do not send them to the public mailing list.
+The due date is listed on the website.
+Due time is the start of the next lecture.

 We'll provide sample solutions to the groups that handed in solutions by email.
 The scores will amount to 25% of the points towards the grade.
 You can get bonus points from starred exercises, so in theory you'll be able to get above 100%.5